ajeckmann/DispatchSoftware/README.md

 I determined the needs of this application from my own experience with real dispatching software--namely:

-1: The need to store create an incident object in a database and store its information
+1: The need to store incidents (instances of the "Incident" class) in a database

 2: The need to determine the appropriate rescue vehicle to dispatch to the incident